SIGNIAINDEX/SIGNIA/SECURITY.md

 Use GitHub Security Advisories (preferred) or email a dedicated mailbox.

 - GitHub Security Advisories: "Report a vulnerability" in the Security tab
-- Email: security@signia.example (replace before enabling)
+- Email: security@signialab.org (replace before enabling)

 Include:
 - Affected component(s) and commit SHA